CounterpartyXCP/indexd-server/README.md

 ### bitcoin.conf configuration
 Your bitcoin server must have [ZMQ enabled](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md).
-Then configure `bitcoin.conf` to publish tx and block hashes, like so:
+You can configure `bitcoin.conf` to publish tx and block hashes, like so:

 ```
 zmqpubhashtx=tcp://127.0.0.1:38832